CT83/SmoothStream/README.md

 ## Getting Started

 Streaming images from your Webcam over the network should be easy, right?

 Nope.
-After pulling my hair out, searching on the internet for weeks, scavenging through old forum posts and digging through old StackOverflow questions, I came up empty handed.
+After pulling my hair out, searching on the internet for weeks, scavenging through old forum posts and digging through old StackOverflow questions, I came up empty-handed.
 (Most of the code examples were outdated and worked only in Python 2)
 Until I stumbled upon [this](https://stackoverflow.com/questions/43817161/how-to-send-opencv-video-footage-over-zeromq-sockets) StackOverflow Question.

 I decided it was 'bout time someone did something about it.
-This repo is a minimal example of Streaming Video smoothly over the network.
 It currently has a dependency on ZeroMQ and I don't see a way around it.

 PRs are always welcome.